Croatian Canadians: Islam

-Previously unorganized Croats of the Muslim faith, with the arrival of eminent physician Asaf Duraković founded the Croatian Islamic Centre on June 23, 1973 in Etobicoke (75 Birmingham Street, Etobicoke, ON M8V 2C3), helped by the Croatian Catholic community.
-An old Catholic school was bought for 75,000 CAD and readjusted into masjid.
+Previously unorganized Croats of the Muslim faith, with the arrival of eminent physician Asaf Duraković, founded the Croatian Islamic Centre on 23 June 1973 in Etobicoke (75 Birmingham Street, Etobicoke, ON M8V 2C3), helped by the Croatian Catholic community.
+An old Catholic school was bought for 75,000 CAD and readjusted into a masjid.
 Since the old building was in bad condition, a new mosque was built on the site of the old one in 1983.

-Today, given changing political affiliations and political pressures from 1990's, and influx of non-Croat option of Bosnian Muslims, the center is now known as the Bosnian Islamic Centre.
-Despite that, today 4 out of 64 Canadian mosques have the attribute "Croatian".
-In Croatian Islamic Centre the children are taught the Croatian and Arabic languages, but there also Croatian Islamic newspapers, books, brochures, etc. Croatian Islamic Center called on Muslim governments, organisations, and individuals to press the Yugoslav regime, to end the persecution of Islam and to grant genuin equality of Muslims in Yugoslavia.
-The director of Centre Kerim Reis wanted that Belgrade releases the Muslim prisoners of conscience and to end to restrictions on the building of mosques.
-During Yugoslavia, this group often spoke accused Tito's Yugoslavia for practising discrimination both Muslim and Catholic Croats.
+Today, given changing political affiliations and political pressures from the 1990s, and an influx of non-Croat, Bosnian Muslims, the center is now known as the Bosnian Islamic Centre.
+Despite this, today 4 out of 64 Canadian mosques have the attribute "Croatian".
+In Croatian Islamic Centre, children are taught the Croatian and Arabic languages, and Croatian Islamic newspapers, books, brochures, etc. are also provided.
+The Croatian Islamic Center has called on Muslim governments, organisations, and individuals to press the Yugoslav regime to end the persecution of Islam and to grant genuine equality to Muslims in Yugoslavia.
+The director of Centre Kerim Reis has asked that Belgrade release Muslim prisoners of conscience and to end restrictions on the building of mosques.
+During Yugoslavia, this group often accused Tito's Yugoslavia of practising discrimination against both Muslim and Catholic Croats.

+Culture

+Folklore

+The Croatian Folklore Federation of Canada (Croatian: Hrvatsko-kanadski folklorni savez) was founded in Sudbury on 27 October 1973, after it successfully organised the Folk Dance Festival.
+The first Canadian-Croatian Folklore Festival was organised in Sudbury in 1975, as well as the first folklore seminars.
+The Western-Canadian section of CFFC was established in Edmonton in the beginning of the year 1978.
+On 20 and 21 May 1978, CFFC West held the fourth edition of the Festival.
+The Western and Eastern section of the CFFC held three joint festival editions (Sudbury 1983, Winnipeg 1987 and Calgary 2000).
+Federation also organised three festivals in Croatia: two in Zagreb (12 and 13 July 1991 and 1997) and one in Split (10 and 11 July 2004).
+The Federation also organises Tamburafest, with different hosts every year (Jadran Toronto in 2017, KUD Vukovar in 2018, FEC Mississauga in 2019, Vatroslav Lisinski – Mississauga in 2022).

+Music

+A group of Croatian emigrants in Vancouver, fishermen from Sumartin, started in 1979 Klapa "Zvonimir", as a form of immigrant singing society.
+In the first decade Klapa was active in a form of traditional klapa, in informal and occasional ways.
+When Croatian ethnomusicologist Joško Ćaleta became a director, Klapa transformed into festival klapa, in formal and organised settings.
+While Ćaleta was conductor, Klapa "Zvonimir" was double winner of the best ethnic choir award in Canada (1994 and 1996).

+Organisations

+In 1928, Croatian emigrants founded Croatian National Home of Hamilton (Hrvatski narodni dom) in Hamilton, Ontario.